racket/racket/racket/src/cs/README.txt

  * JIT mode --- The compiled form of a module is an S-expression where individual `lambda`s are compiled on demand.

+   JIT mode does not perform well and probably should be discontinued.

    Select this mode by setting the `PLT_CS_JIT` environment variable.
+   When this mode is selected, interpreter mode is still used for compile-time code that does not span a module (or, more generally, for the 'quick option to `compile-linklet` and similar functions).

    When the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a "cs" subdirectory of "compiled".